National Legal Hotline

 Debt Recovery in Victoria

-Debt recovery is the process of recovering an amount of money that is owed by a party to another party.
-A debt may relate to the payment of money for goods and services of some kind, or to some other transaction.
-There are a number of ways of recovering money owed by a debtor in Victoria.
+Debt recovery in Victoria, as in other Australian states and territories, refers to the process of recovering any amount of money that is owed by a person, people or an entity (the ‘debtor’) and which the debtor is legally required to pay back to another person, people or entity (the ‘creditor’).
+Often the payment of money will be in return for goods and services of some kind.
+There are a number of ways of recovering this money using legal avenues.

-VCAT can also hear specific debt matters that arise out of other legislation – for example retail landlords seeking to recover rent under the Retail Leases Act 2003.
+VCAT can also hear specific debt matters out of other legislation (for example retail landlords seeking to recover rent under the Retail Leases Act 2003).

 Magistrates Court

-The Magistrates Court has jurisdiction hear debt recovery matters involving debts of up to $100,000.
-It does not have a small claims division.
+The Magistrates Court has jurisdiction for debt recovery in Victoria to hear any matters involving debts up to $100,000.
+Unlike some other states and territories, it has no small claims division.

-To initiate a claim in the Magistrates Court, a person must draft a Form 5A Complaint, outlining your claim.
-Once you have filed this complaint with the Magistrates Court, you need to serve (or hand deliver) the complaint to the debtor yourself (you can also get a process server or a lawyer to do this instead, if it is impractical or unsafe to do so yourself).
+To initiate a claim in the Magistrates Court you will need to draft a Form 5A Complaint, which will outline your claim against the debtor.
+Once you have filed this complaint with the Magistrates Court, you need to serve (or deliver) the complaint to the debtor yourself (you can also get a process server or a lawyer to do this instead, if this is impractical or unsafe).

-Once the documents have been served, the debtor then has 21 days to either pay the claim or decide to defend the matter, which they can do by filing a Form 8A Notice of Defence with the Magistrates Court.
+Once this has been served, the debtor then has 21 days to either pay the claim or decide to defend the matter, which they can do by filing a Form 8A Notice of Defence with the Magistrates Court.
 If they do not respond within the 21-day period, you may apply to have a default judgement entered against them.

 Supreme Court